 - Special treats (given only occasionally): whole nuts in the shell (almonds, Brazil nuts, walnuts), sunflower seeds (high in fat), carob chips

-- Leftovers from your meals are okay in moderation but avoid items off the list below
+- Leftovers from your meals are OK in moderation

-On the flip side, there are also foods you should not feed.
-The following is a list of foods to avoid feeding to your pet rat:
+On the flip side, there are also foods you should not feed your pet rat:

 - Raw beans